 Welcome to the world of “Micro-entrepreneurship”

 Traditionally, being an entrepreneur involved taking on a huge risk to start an enterprise.
 You would have to take out loans, employ personnel and constantly keep your guard up and compete against any new start-ups in the area.

 However, things have seemed to change.
-There are now a new breed of entrepreneurs; ones who are starting-up from their kitchen table and growing from an initial idea into fully fledged businesses in the space of a month – all for less than $100!
+There is now a new breed of entrepreneurs; ones who are starting up from their kitchen table and growing from an initial idea into fully-fledged businesses in the space of a month – all for less than $100!

 Guillebeau uses these businesses as his inspiration in writing the $100 Startup.
 Starting your own Micro-business probably won’t make you a billionaire, but it could make you a decent living.

 Many of the businesses used as examples in this book were founded upon the following factors:

 - Low start-up costs

 - Full financial disclosure – no hiding stuff!

 If the above factors sound like a type of business you would like to start then Micro-entrepreneurship might be for you!

 There are 2 key things you should focus on when looking to start your company.